Programs > Brochure

 On the streets of London and Florence, you’ll trace the steps and experience the creative output of famous artists and writers, architects and actors — from Leonardo da Vinci and William Shakespeare up to the present day.

-Expert faculty and guest speakers will guide you in classes that are frequently held on-site at landmarks in both cities, and you’ll be immersed in contemporary urban life, too.
+Expert faculty and guest speakers will guide you in classes that are frequently held on-site at landmarks in both cities.
+You’ll also be immersed in contemporary urban life.
 In London, you and your classmates will regularly attend the theatre and live in a vibrant neighborhood.
 You'll have a homestay in Florence, study conversational Italian, and take class trips to Rome and Venice.

 With nearly two months in each city — and numerous field trips to surrounding locations — you’ll gain an understanding of how two contrasting cultures have developed over centuries, while exploring the similarities of two remarkable cities, as well.
 You can also take advantage of a one-week break between the two segments of the program for independent travel.

-- In London: Choose two electives from among courses focused on topics such as theatre and London through the perspectives of art and architecture.
+- In London: Choose two electives from among courses focused on topics such as theatre, museum studies, and London through the perspectives of art and architecture.
+(Note: the 18-week London-first semester and London winter quarter/trimester include an additional intensive museum studies course for three weeks in January.)

-Along with the 15-week spring semester, the program offers other options to fit your schedule and interests, including:
+Along with the 15-week spring semester (from late January to May), the program offers other options to fit your schedule and interests, including:

-- 18-week semester, with three extra weeks in Florence to study Italian language.
+- 18-week semester Florence-first, includes three extra weeks in Florence to study Italian language.
+(From early January to May.)

-- Beginning in 2017: 18-week semester, with three extra weeks in London for a Museum Studies course.
+- 18-week semester, includes three extra weeks in London for a Museum Studies course.
+(From early January to May.)

 |Dates / Deadlines:|